Royce Waltman: Indiana State

 It took just three seasons for Royce Waltman to return the Sycamores to the spotlight, attracting national attention unlike that since the fabled 1978–79 team danced to the NCAA Championship game.
 He was named as the 1999–2000 Missouri Valley Conference Coach of The Year.

-As if an encore was needed, Waltman, in his fourth season at Indiana State, he directed the 2000–01 Sycamores to their first MVC Tournament Championship since the 1978–79 campaign – leading Indiana State to consecutive NCAA Tournament appearances.
-While Waltman will quickly deflect praise for what the 1999–2000 Sycamores accomplished as being due to the diligent efforts of his entire staff, the achievements which he and his program attained certainly merit mention of the bold face, large type variety.
-Be it a mid-December, 63–60, victory at Indiana to claim the Indiana Classic Championship or defeating the Hoosiers again – this time in Terre Haute, recording the University's first 20-win season in 21 years, claiming outright possession of Indiana State's first MVC regular-season title over that same 21-year span or directing the Sycamores to consecutive NCAA Div I Tournament appearances for the first time in the school's history, Waltman's dedication, or to use one of his favorite terms – passion – for his program and the game of basketball are nothing short of amazing.
+In his fourth season at Indiana State, he directed the 2000–01 Sycamores to their first MVC Tournament Championship since the 1978–79 campaign – leading Indiana State to consecutive NCAA Tournament appearances, recording the University's first 20-win season in 21 years, and claiming outright possession of Indiana State's first MVC regular-season title over that same 21-year span.

 During his ten seasons on the Sycamores’ sidelines, Waltman produced 14 All-MVC performers.
 In addition, 21 student-athletes garnered MVC All-Academic plaudits.

-Waltman's determination to produce a winning program became apparent in his initial two seasons as the Sycamores captured their first back-to-back winning seasons in 20 years.

-Entering year number three, his Sycamores were picked to make a run for the 1999–2000 Missouri Valley Conference Championship.
-And run they did, taking the outright MVC regular season title.
-Winning games and quickly reversing the fortunes of struggling basketball programs is the hallmark of this veteran coach.
-Prior to his arrival at Indiana State, Waltman spent the past decade resurrecting basketball programs at the University of Indianapolis and DePauw University.
+Under Waltman, the Sycamores achieved their first back-to-back winning seasons in 20 years during his first two seasons as head coach.
+In his third season, the team was predicted to compete for the 1999–2000 Missouri Valley Conference Championship and went on to win the outright MVC regular season title.
+Prior to his arrival at Indiana State, Waltman spent the previous decade rebuilding basketball programs at the University of Indianapolis and DePauw University.